Privacy Policy

 We ensure that card details are handled securely under Payment Card Industry (PCI) Data Security Standards.

-We do this in order to understand more about your interests and preferences so that we can tailor our communications and enhance your experience of supporting us.
+Making our communications relevant to you: To understand our audience better we analyse data from our database.
+We do this to understand more about your interests and preferences so that we can tailor our communications and enhance your experience of supporting us.
 The process allows us to tell you about the things you are likely to be interested in, to let you know of ways to fundraise that are relevant to you, and to make sure that we only talk to you about ways of giving that are appropriate to you.

 We may use external data sources, such as Experian Mosaic, to create supporter groups within our database.
 This data is based on postcode or broad demographic information and we will, where appropriate, store this information on your record.
 Using statistics and analysis from trusted third-party companies helps us to improve our fundraising by identifying new audiences, deciding who to send our communications to, and ensuring the communications you receive are relevant to you.
-Data analysis of supporters also allows us to be more efficient and cost-effective with our resources.
+Data analysis of our audience also allows us to be more efficient and cost-effective with our resources.

 You can opt out of this research profiling activity at any time by contacting us at [email protected]

-Our Legal basis for Processing Your Information
+Our Legal basis for processing your information

-We are legally required to have a lawful basis for processing your personal data in the ways that we have outlined in this Policy.
+We are required to have a lawful basis for processing your personal data in the ways that we have outlined in this Policy.

 This means that we will only collect and use your data if: